seanngocu/presentation/README.md

         return x * 2
     ````

-Under no circumstances should you embed code samples in your paper or
+Under no circumstances should you embed code samples in your
-your presentation **as an image**!
+presentation **as an image**!
 (This admonition is based on previous
 experience.
 But seriously it's so much easier to do it the right
 way...)